-Take your Owl into the bathroom with you, and allow her to explore while you’re using it.
-Explain to your Owl what each piece of equipment is, and how it works, before you use it.
+Take your careful child into the bathroom with you, and allow them to explore while you’re using it.
+Explain to your detailed kid what each piece of equipment is, and how it works, before you use it.
 Talk about how you know when it’s time for you to go.
 Don’t hold back in explaining how it feels, what you do to get ready to go, and what you do afterward with the all-important flush and hand washing.
 If you’re a dad, uncle, grandfather or other male caregiver working with a little boy, it is best to do the play-by-play while sitting down.
 Standing to pee is an advanced skill better left for later in the potty training.

 As you begin potty training, make sure to dress your child in comfortable clothes that are easy to get on and off.
 This will help your child get to the potty in time when they’re ready, especially if they happen to be running to the potty last minute.
 Save the overalls, tights, ball gowns or neoprene wetsuits for another era.

 - “I put my pee and poop in the toilet.
 After I go, I wipe myself with toilet paper to keep myself clean.”